Woodville Elementary School Field Day

 Setember 16, 2017

-We had a great afternoon at Peter Paul Development Center making cyanotypes & digital collages.
+We had a great day at Peter Paul Development Center making cyanotypes & digital collages.
 Oakwood Arts has the best volunteers in the whole world!
-They were all amazing today.
 We had quite a crowd.

 Oakwood Arts Block Party & Illumination